 BREAKING BARRIERS: MoveAbility

-Each year, ShaLeigh Dance Works creates programs designed to empower and uplift individuals of all abilities and enrich our community.
+Each year, ShaLeigh Dance Works creates programs designed to empower and uplift individuals of all abilities.
 The 2018-2019 season offered multiple performances bringing mixed-ability movers to professional stages and panel discussions on making dance inclusive and welcoming to people of all abilities.
 SDW aims to increase its number of engagement programs by building new relationships with people and organizations around the country that align with their goals and mission.
 Our 2019-2020 season forged a new partnership with The Reality Center to provide weekly movement classes for teens and adults with developmental disabilities as a part of their Day Program.

 Our community enrichment initiative to launch an Apprenticeship Program has officially opened to the public and provides an intimate group of community dancers with 6 weeks of professional training opportunities in ShaGa and artistic development through performance.
 The program is for aspiring professionals who have significant interest in ShaGa and the Company’s Mission to create work and engagement programs as advocates for social change.
 The study is done in an intimate group of no more than 4 apprentices, enabling personal dialogue and direction by ShaLeigh Comerford.
 The programs flexible schedule allows for students to continue their daily lives and offers a reasonable commitment of 3 – 8 hours a week.
 Scholarships are available to individuals who identify as queer, transgender, non-binary and/or intersex, Black, Indigenous, and other LGBTQI+ people of color (QTIBIPOC) as well as people who have disabilities.